aregm/enzyme/Readme.md

 ## Introduction

-* This is a Pre-Alpha Engineering Version
+* This is a relatively new project and should be considered Alpha level software

 ### Overview

-RHOC is a software tool that allows you to set up Intel® HPC Platform Specification compliant cloud-based clusters and other types of clusters, including single-node usage, in a cloud-independent way.
-RHOC can create an Intel HPC Platform compatible cluster on a variety of cloud infrastructures, including public and private clouds, easing development of hybrid- and multi-cloud HPC environments.
-It does not contain any scheduler, orchestration, or resource manager, but these can be added to manage the cluster.

-### Intro to the Intel® HPC Platform Specification

-The Intel HPC Platform Specification defines both software and hardware requirements that form a foundation for high performance computing solutions.
-Systems that comply with the specification have enhanced compatibility and performance across a range of popular HPC workloads.
+RHOC is a software tool that helps provide an acclerated path to spinning up and utilizing high performance compute clusters in the cloud.
+RHOC provides a simple command line mechanism for users to launch workloads pointing to templates that abstract the orchestration and Operating System image generation of the HPC cluster.
+It creates operating system images that follow the Intel® HPC Platform Specification to provide a standard base solution that enables a wide range of popular HPC applications.
+RHOC aims to accelerate the path for users wanting to migrate to a public cloud by abstracting the learning curve of a supported cloud provider.
+This allows users a "rapid" path to start using cloud resources, and it allows the RHOC community to collaborate to provide optimal envinronments for the underlying HPC solutions.

-#### Motivations for enabling HPC in the cloud
+### Motivations for enabling HPC in the cloud

+There are many reasons for running HPC and compute intensive workloads in a cloud environment.
+The following are some of the top motivators behind RHOC, but the list is not exhaustive.
-- HPC cluster capacity is typically fixed, but demand is typically variable.
-Cloud-based HPC can provide additional capacity on demand.
+- Local HPC cluster resource capacity is typically fixed while demand is variable.
+Cloud resources provide augmentation to local resources that help meet spikes in resource needs on demand.
 - Cloud-based HPC clusters can simplify and accelerate access for new HPC users and new businesses, resulting in faster time to results.
 - Cloud provides a means to access massive resources or specialized resource for short periods, to address temporary or intermittent business needs.
 - Cloud provides access to the newest technologies, allowing evaluation and use ahead of long-term ownership
+- Datasets may already exist in the cloud, and utilizing cloud resouces may be the best option for performance and/or cost.

-### How the parameterization works
+### Intro to the Intel® HPC Platform Specification

-RHOC takes the parameters from a user-provided `*.json` file and from the command line.
-All parameters from the file and command line are combined into a single structure.
-RHOC gets templates from the `templates/{provider}/` folder and replaces default variables with the user’s parameters.
-It then saves new configuration files based on these templates to `.RHOC/`.
-The generated files are used by terraform and packer tools for creating machine images and the cluster.
+The Intel HPC Platform Specification captures industry best practices, optimized Intel runtime requirements, and broad application compatability needs.
+These requirements form a foundation for high performance computing solutions to provide enhanced compatibility and performance across a range of popular HPC workloads.
+Intel developed this specification by collaborating with many industry partners, incorporating feedback, and curating the specification since 2007.

 ### Currently supported providers